MatthewAlexOBrien/All-The-News/README.md

 # ****Part 1: Data Pre-Processing****
 The exercise of data pre-processing is describled below.
 (1A) We start by identifying sentences and headlines for which the nominal subject is a named entity.
 (1B) Next, we predict race and gender of each named entity.
 (1C) Finally, we perform sentiment analysis on headlines and sentences.
 The exact details for each step are shown in their corresponding sections below.
-For your conveinience, the pre-processed dataset can be cloned directly into this notbook in Part 1B.

 ***1A.
 Identifying Named Nominal Subjects***